haixu-qin/266_Project_Group_11_Phase_3/README.md

 Download MongoDB Linux 3.6 and node and Linux npm install <dne packages>(Linux) from node.js
-You will need a Linux Operating System, virtual box is suggested Then run MongoDBServer.sh
+You will need a Linux Operating System, virtual box is suggested copy and paste "mongodb://localhost/mydb"(no quotes) at line 20 of index.js.
+Then run MongoDBServer.sh

 Windows Users: